ECS260-TEAM6/github-cloc/README.md

 ```

 ## To debug:
-This app could be debugged in vscode vscode
+This app could be debugged in vscode